 In the piazza, Jane takes a seat at a cafe.
-Everyone but her seems to be with someone.
+Everyone but her seems to be part of a couple.

 Sitting, she sets her camera neatly on the small round table, within reach.
 Jane doesn't seem to mind being alone.
 She looks content as she gazes around her and feels the energy of Venice.